 In a similar fashion to the plant species of interest, SBKR population values are expected to be dependent on annual rainfall.
-SBKR are granivorous and may be able to survive a single low-rainfall season by exploiting grain caches (USACE 2012), but prolonged drought conditions are expected to have significant impacts to population density.
+SBKR are granivorous that use both pit caches and larders to store seeds and may be able to survive a single low-rainfall season by exploiting seed caches (Randall 1993, USACE 2012), but prolonged drought conditions are expected to have significant impacts to population density.
 Habitat manipulation actions triggered by low PAO values in comparison with the baseline are unlikely to result in benefits to SBKR until subsequent shifts into non-drought conditions occur.